Population Genetics: the Hardy-Weinberg Principle

 Climate Action

-UN Sustainable Development Goal (SDG) 13: Climate Action – Studying the genetic diversity of organisms can help in identifying species that are resilient to climate change and developing strategies for conservation and management.
+SDG 13: Climate Action – Studying the genetic diversity of organisms can help in identifying species that are resilient to climate change and developing strategies for conservation and management.
 The application of the Hardy-Weinberg principle to determine whether a population is evolving can be used to study the effects of environmental changes on populations and their genetic diversity, including the resiliency or vulnerability of populations to environmental changes that outpace evolutionary responses.

 2 Responses to Population Genetics: the Hardy-Weinberg Principle